Seaslug had two accelerometers, one forward and one at the rear. They were used by the Guidance Receiver to prevent the missile turning too quickly.

 and produced 115v at 400 Hz.

 The warhead of the Mk2 missile contained 22Kg of an RDX/TNT mixture which was surrounded by a series of 10mm steel rods welded at the top and bottom in such a way as to form a folded hoop.
 When the warhead detonated it forced the hoop to unfold into a 70 foot (21 metre) diameter circle.
 This would cut its way through any section of airframe unlucky enough to be in its path.
-The hoop would would then fracture into random lengths.
-This type of warhead is known as Continuous Rod and appears to be a British speciality.
-The Mk1 warhead had a plain blast warhead.
+The hoop would would then fracture into random lengths; this type of warhead is known as Continuous Rod.
+The Mk1 warhead had a plain blast warhead containg 73kg of explosive.

 Seaslug had four wings, they provided stabilisation in flight but not lift.